senirudilmith/microlab4/README.md

 <li> Since the sensors are not hydrophobic we cannot observe the correct output without observing a certain delay
 <li> We should allocate some time for the sensors to dry probably using a piece of cloth which is non static
 <li> The sensors take some time to indicate the changes therefore we have to quickly clean them after use
-<li> The reason the LED is blinking out of water is due to
+<li> The reason the LED is blinking out of water is due to this

 </li>